 Once you have your planner, you may be super excited to start using it.
 Except now you may be asking, “How do I use this thing?“

-I could write (and plan to write and make a video) about all the many ways you can use your planner.
+I have written at least one post about all the many ways you can use your planner (get 80+ ways to use your planner here).
 But since you’re just starting out, this could be overwhelming.
 For now, I suggest starting small.
 Sometimes too much information can lead to analysis paralysis.

 Don’t worry about things not being perfect or beautiful or whatever.
 You’ll have plenty of upcoming spreads to refine.
 The bigger fear should be not using your planner at all.
 This is one of the common challenges.
 I know I’ve skipped plenty of weeks myself.